Creator Questions: Getting started

 Creator Questions: Interacting with backers

 To let your backers know how the project is going you can post an update.
 Updates are like your project's blog.
 You'll find a link to post an update in the creator tools menu to the left of your project page.
-You’ll have the option to notify all of your backers about the new post or you can limit the notifications to backers within certain reward tiers.
+You can notify all of your backers about the new post or you can limit the notifications to backers within certain reward tiers.
 Simply toggle the “Select Tiers” option on the “Post an update” page and choose which tiers you’d like to notify.

 To message backers individually, just use the 'Send Message' link from the backer list or their backer card.

-Backers expect to connect with you through Kickstarter so it's best to use our tools for sending updates and messages and asking for information.
-Avoid asking people to sign up for another service as it can be confusing and leads to errors.
+Backers expect to connect with you through Kickstarter, so it's best to use our tools for sending updates, messages, and asking for information.
+Avoid asking people to sign up for another service as it can be confusing for backers, and difficult to keep all your information in one place.

 When a campaign is running you will see your backers' names and pledge amounts in your Backer Report, which you can get to through the creator tools menu to the left of your project page.